solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 background or experiences.
 Most likely those words will not have a pretrained vector available.

-Thats an interesting scenario to assess the usefulness of the gating mechanism.
+That's an interesting scenario to assess the usefulness of the gating mechanism.
 When a word we use has not an associated pretrained vector, what we basically do is to assign a random vector...which can be quite useless